Team Memory

 Creating Groups

-Groups can be created through the dashboard or programmatically.
-Each group has a unique ID and can contain multiple agents and human members.
+Team scopes can be created through the dashboard or programmatically.
+Each scope has a unique ID and can contain multiple agents and human members.

 Via Dashboard